Christians for Biblical Equality: 1994 proposed statement on abuse

-In 1994, at the CBE's request, three members of the Council on Biblical Manhood and Womanhood met with three of the CBE's leaders in Chicago to discuss potential points of agreement.
-According to Wayne Grudem, both sides overcame some misunderstandings about each other.
+In 1994, at the CBE's request, Ray Ortlund, Mary Kassian, and Wayne Grudem of the Council on Biblical Manhood and Womanhood, met with three of the CBE's leaders in Chicago to discuss potential points of agreement.
+According to Grudem, both sides overcame some misunderstandings about each other.
 One result of the meeting was an agreement to work on a joint statement on abuse in marriage, which was drafted by the CBMW with feedback from the CBE.
 However, before it was to be issued, the CBE's board declined to join the statement.
 The statement was later published in the CBMW's own newsletter (later renamed the Journal for Biblical Manhood and Womanhood).
 It has subsequently been published on their website and in many of their publications.

 James Beck, declining the joint statement on behalf of the CBE Board of Directors, stated: "We do not feel it would be helpful to convene a joint press conference at ETS to issue a joint statement on abuse.
-CBE’s position on abuse flows directly out of our theological understanding of Scripture and what it teaches about gender and roles.
+CBE's position on abuse flows directly out of our theological understanding of Scripture and what it teaches about gender and roles.
 If we attempt to issue a joint statement with an organization that differs fundamentally from us on this issue, we feel both organizations would be giving very mixed signals to their respective constituencies."
-Wayne Grudem commented: “We regret that CBE declined to join us in this statement.
+Wayne Grudem commented: "We regret that CBE declined to join us in this statement.
 If CBE will not join us in something on which we agree (condemning abuse), then I see little hope that they will be willing to join us in constructive dialogue on issues where we disagree.
-This is unfortunate for the evangelical world.”
+This is unfortunate for the evangelical world."